LeStegii/fps-fx/README.md

-# ⏰ fx-fps
+# ⏰ fps-fx
-A simple api for messuring javafx fps.
+A simple api for measuring javafx fps.

 The idea behind this project is heavily inspired by this [Stackoverflow answer](https://stackoverflow.com/a/28287949).
 Whilst not the most accurate way of measuring fps, it is a simple way of getting a rough estimate of the fps.
 It has been used in a similar way in [ReactFx](https://github.com/TomasMikula/ReactFX/blob/master/reactfx/src/main/java/org/reactfx/EventStreams.java#L416).